mschaaf17/Social-Network-API/README.md

 ## Installation:
 Clone the code and then run npm install.
-To run the application run npm start, npm run seed.
+To run the application run npm start.

 ## Contribution:
 Contact Madison Schaaf, the email is provided below.